The secret of persuasion is to induce the person to persuade him or herself.

 - Anonymous

-Life shouldn't be a journey to the grave with the idea of arriving safely in an attractive & well-preserved body; but to skid in sideways, body all used up, worn out & yelling WOO HOO!
-WHAT A RIDE!
+Life shouldn't be a journey to the grave with the idea of arriving safely in an attractive & well-preserved body;

 - Gypsy (of Grants Pass, OR)